MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 Here are some benefits of the Azure Update Manager:

-- The update agent checks Azure Local systems for update health and available updates daily.
+- The update agent checks Azure Local for update health and available updates daily.
 - You can view the update status and readiness for each system.
 - You can update multiple systems at the same time.
 - You can view the status of updates while they're in progress.